harshasrinivas/cli-github/README.md

 #`cli-github`

-**A Command-Line Python Application to display Github from the CLI!**.
+**A Command-Line Python Application to display Github from the CLI !**.

 Click [**here**](http://showterm.io/38d628a202209e1136afd#fast) to see it live in action!
 -----------------------------------------------------------------------------------------